nephio-project/docs/install-guide/README.md

 ## Installing on a pre-provisioned VM

-This install has been verified on VMs running on Openstack, AWS, and Azure.
+This install has been verified on VMs running on vSphere, Openstack, AWS, and Azure.

 ### VM Prerequisites